Margarida-Silveira/Butterfly_CNN/README.md

 # CNN’s for detection and measurement of butterfly eyespot patterns.

-This repository contains the Python implementation for four CNN deep learning models:
+This repository contains the Python implementation for 4 CNN deep learning models:

 * 1 - Three state-of-the-art CNN models for eyespot and spot detection in butterfly images;